 Jay Sekulow received his Ph.D. from Regent University, with a dissertation on American Legal History, is an honors graduate of Mercer Law School, where he served on the Mercer Law Review, and an honors graduate of Mercer University.

-He was appointed a Senior Fellow at Emory University Law School’s Center for the Study of Law and Religion.
-In the summer of 2013 and 2014, Sekulow was a Visiting Fellow and Member of the Summer Research Institute at Harris Manchester College, University of Oxford.
-He has lectured on Middle East Affairs and International Law and was a Visiting Research Scholar at Harris Manchester College, University of Oxford in the summer of 2015.
+He was appointed a Senior Fellow at Emory University Law School’s Center for the Study of Law and Religion., Sekulow was a Visiting Fellow at Harris Manchester College’s Summer Research Institutes in June and July 2013 and 2014.
+He was asked to give a lecture on Middle East Affairs and International Law in 2013.
+He was also a Visiting Research Scholar at Harris Manchester College’s Summer Research Institute in 2015.
 He recently completed a course of study at Vanderbilt University’s Owen Graduate School of Management with certification in Executive Leadership and Corporate Innovation.
 Vanderbilt’s Executive Development Institute designated Sekulow an Owen World Shaper in 2015.

 Jay is the author of numerous publications and legal articles.
 Immediately following graduation from law school, he served in the U.S. Treasury Department in the Office of Chief Counsel for the Internal Revenue Service where he was responsible for litigation in the U.S. Tax Court.